-We have collected a list of various resources (not training but using digital skills) that may help you through quarantine times – free learning courses, supporting educators, elderly relatives, virtual tours, and much more – Check it out.
+We have collected a list of various useful resources (not training but using digital skills) that may help you to enhance your digital skills from everywhere – free learning courses, supporting educators, elderly relatives, virtual tours, and much more – Check it out.

 Below are the tools to improve digital skills

 Certiport and its partners are committed to providing exceptional learning and testing experiences even amidst the challenges that many schools and businesses are facing as a result of COVID – 19.
 Certiport partners in participating European countries may provide FREE ACCESS to Ceriport’s web-based learning resources, including online practice exams and on-demand video-based courses to schools and businesses for this semester.
 To avail of this offer, please contact the Certiport partner in your country.
 Participating countries include Austria, Denmark, Finland, France, Italy, Ireland, Germany, Norway, Sweden, Switzerland, The Netherlands, UK, and even Australia!
 Find your provider here

 MyDigiSkills helps you to better understand your level of digital skills based on knowledge, skills and attitude in each of the five areas of the European Digital Competence Framework for Citizens, known as DigComp.
 It should take you around 20 minutes to complete, and you will get a report on your levels of digital skills at the end.

 Online Collaboration Skills Barometer: a free self-assessment test to help users evaluate their knowledge about online collaboration.
 Users can test their skills and knowledge in three areas: general knowledge about online collaboration tools, webinars, and mobile collaboration tools.
 Available in five languages: EN, DE, EE, LV, LT

 Phishing Quiz: Think you can Outsmart Internet Scammers?
 Ever wonder how good you are at telling the difference between a legitimate website and one that’s a phishing attempt?
 Take this quiz to find out.